DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Project ANR-21-CE23-0030 ADONIS and EMERG-ADONIS from Alliance SU.
-The authors would like to thank Mathieu Even, Hadrien Hendrikx and Dmitry Kovalev for helpful discussions.
+This work was supported by Project ANR-21-CE23-0030 ADONIS and EMERG-ADONIS from Alliance SU.
+This work was granted access to the HPC/AI resources of IDRIS under the allocation AD011013743 made by GENCI.
+In addition, the authors would like to thank Raphaël Berthier, Mathieu Even, Hadrien Hendrikx, and Dmitry Kovalev for their helpful discussions.